Drakokorian/CLI_Wrapper/README.md

 The application supports extensible CLI integrations via a plugin mechanism.
 Each plugin must implement the `plugins.Plugin` interface and register itself during initialization using `plugins.Register`.
 Registered plugins are automatically detected at runtime.
 See `internal/plugins/openai.go` and `internal/plugins/gemini.go` for reference implementations.

+To force the application to use a specific CLI, set the `CLIWRAP_TOOL` environment variable to the plugin name before launching.
+When set and the selected tool is available, `DetectCLITool` returns that tool instead of auto-detecting.

 ## `cliwrap` Command

 The `cliwrap` tool provides a minimal terminal interface for running a model and managing history.